premprabhat/test/Install_nginx_plus.md

 ## Pre-requisites

-* Physical machines or cloud nodes with Ubuntu installed.
-* An NGINX Plus subscription (purchased or trial)
+* An NGINX Plus subscription (purchased or trial).
-* root privilege
+* root privilege.
 * Your credentials to the [MyF5 Customer Portal](https://account.f5.com/myf5), provided by email from F5, Inc.
 * Your NGINX Plus certificate and public key (nginx-repo.crt and nginx-repo.key files), provided by email from F5, Inc.